An uncontaminated measurement of the escaping Lyman continuum at $z\sim3$: Re-measurement of global properties

 and evaluates to $E(\langle f_{900}/f_{1500}\rangle_{\rm out}) = 0.032$.
 Based on the equivalent values relating {\fout}, {\fesca}, and {\wlya} from \citetalias{Steidel2018}, this method estimates $E(\langle f_{900}/f_{1500}\rangle_{\rm out}) = 0.042$.
 We then multiply $E(\langle f_{900}/f_{1500}\rangle_{\rm out})$ by $\epsilon_{\rm UV}$ to find $\epsilon_{\rm LyC} \simeq 5.5 \times 10^{24}$~erg~s$^{-1}$~Hz$^{-1}$~Mpc$^{-3}$.
 For comparison, when we apply this methodology to the contaminated \citetalias{Steidel2018} results, we find a higher emissivity of $\epsilon_{\rm LyC} \simeq 7.2 \times 10^{24}$~erg~s$^{-1}$~Hz$^{-1}$~Mpc$^{-3}$.
 Our value remains consistent with other recent estimates, such as those in \citet{Jones2021}: $\epsilon_{\rm LyC} \simeq 10.0_{-5.0}^{+10.0} \times 10^{24}$~erg~s$^{-1}$~Hz$^{-1}$~Mpc$^{-3}$ at $z\sim2.5$ and $\epsilon_{\rm LyC} \simeq 15.8_{-10.8}^{+34.3} \times 10^{24}$~erg~s$^{-1}$~Hz$^{-1}$~Mpc$^{-3}$ at $z\sim2.9$.

 The reduction of ionizing emissivity from star-forming galaxies found using the uncontaminated composites of this work is significant.
-However, it does not change the conclusion that galaxies supply the bulk of the ionizing background at {\ziii}, considering active galactic nuclei (AGNs) are estimated to contribute between 1.6 and $5\times10^{24}$~erg~s$^{-1}$~Hz$^{-1}$~Mpc$^{-3}$ at these redshifts \citep{Hopkins2007,Cowie2009}.
+However, galaxies still provide a comparable contribution to the ionizing background at {\ziii} to that of active galactic nuclei (AGNs), which are estimated to contribute between 1.6 and $10\times10^{24}$~erg~s$^{-1}$~Hz$^{-1}$~Mpc$^{-3}$ at these redshifts \citep{Hopkins2007,Cowie2009,Kulkarni2019,Shen2020}.
 Furthermore, the unique size, purity, and data products of the sample in this work can inform the details of reionization models and the physics of LyC escape at $z>3$.
 Authors have recently described competing models of reionization as ``democratic," where reionization is driven by numerous faint sources with high {\fesca} \citep[e.g., ][]{Finkelstein2019}, and ``oligarchical," where $< 80\%$ of the reionization budget \citep{Naidu2020}.
 Both of these interpretations depend on base assumptions of the evolution and value of {\fesca} across cosmic time and the degree of LyC leakage associated with a range of galaxy properties.